SS Potrero del Llano

 SS Potrero del Llano was an oil tanker built in 1912.
-She sailed for a number of companies, and survived service in the First World War, only to be torpedoed and sunk by a German U-boat during the Second World War while sailing under the Mexican flag off the coast of Florida.
-Her sinking contributed to Mexico's decision to enter the war on the side of the Allies.
+It sailed for a number of companies, and survived service in the First World War, only to be torpedoed and sunk by a German U-boat during the Second World War while sailing under the Mexican flag off the coast of Florida.
+Its sinking contributed to Mexico's decision to enter the war on the side of the Allies.